nyingimaina/react-recents/README.md

 - `.noRecents`
 - `.noRecentsText`

-You can override these classes by editing the `Recents.module.css` file or writing your own styles.
+You can change these styles by editing the `Recents.module.css` file or by writing your own styles.

 #### Example Styles (for reference):